tmobile/magentaA11y/_checklist-native/radio.md

 - Use a radio button when a user is to select an item from a predefined list of options
 - Except in a rare case where a mixed state is needed, radio buttons should be mutually exclusive
 - You should use a native element rather than a custom element because it will announce the correct built-in screen reader announcements without additional development effort
 -  A radio button should just change between checked and unchecked states.
-It should not automatically navigate the user to another field or screen when checked, as that would most likely cause a change of context
+It should not automatically navigate the user to another field or screen when checked, as that may cause a change of context.
+Revealing new information on the same screen as a result of activating a checkbox is usually not a change of context.

 ### Name

-- Name describes purpose while focus is on the control (or on the whole table row/blade)
+- Programmatic name describes purpose while focus is on the control (or on the whole table row/blade)
+- Programmatic name matches the visible text label

 - **iOS Tips**
 	- Set a label in Interface Builder in the Identity Inspector